yudhv/SEO/3-OnSiteOptimization/3-SiteAudit.md

 * Find the funnel/path to attract, to draw back, and to close
     * Conversions always happen over multiple visits, never single

+# Site Redesign
+In-order to not lose any traffic in the process of redesigning one's website, one has to have a self-audit to monitor the effects of the redesign.

+Here are the common things to monitor:
+## 1. Monitor No. of Pages Indexed
+Google `site:sitename.com`

+## 2. Monitor Cache Date
+Google `cache:sitename.com`

+## 3. Monitor Page Rank
+Use the (SEOquake Toolbar)[http://www.seoquake.com/] to check your page rank.
+Keep in mind, this is a *loose metric*

+## 4. Monitor Domain Authority (DA)
+Use (SEOmoz toolbar)[http://www.seomoz.org/seo-toolbar].
+This metric will have a delay.

+## 5. Monitor "Not Found" Errors
+Use Google Search Console to monitor the number of "Not Found" Errors.

 ## BONUS - 5 questions to ask for any website
 1. What value does your business create that helps solve searcher's queries?
 2. What is unique about the value you provide?
-(It can be better than existing, or different than existing, etc)
+(It can be better than existing, or different than existing, etc)?
-3. Who is going to amplify your value and why? (bloggers, social media users, press, etc)
+3. Who is going to amplify your value and why? (bloggers, social media users, press, etc)?
 4. What is your conversion process?
-(This is where your funnel comes in)
+(This is where your funnel comes in)?
 5. How do you expose your value in a way that SEs can crawl, index, understand (contextual), and show off (feature snippets, desc, etc)?